remix-run/react-router/README.md

 4. **URLs are your first thought, not an after-thought** - With React Router, you don't get UI on the page without configuring a url first.
-   Fortunately, its wildly productive this way, too.
+   Fortunately, it's wildly productive this way, too.

 Related Modules
 ---------------